Issues relating to iOS: Recovery mode issues

 As a result, the initial release was pre-installed only on iPhone 7 and iPhone 7 Plus.
 Apple released iOS 10.0.1 shortly afterwards, and issued an apology.

 "30% battery bug"

 Many users, especially those owning an iPhone 6s, reported that their phones would shut down automatically with 30% battery left.
 This issue was fixed with the release of iOS 10.3.

-As of the iOS 10.2.1 release, iOS throttles CPU performance on iPhones with batteries in poor health.
+As of the iOS 10.2.1 release, iOS throttled CPU performance on iPhones with batteries in poor health.
 Due to poor communication from Apple on the addition of this feature, suspicions about planned obsolescence arose, which eventually led to the Batterygate controversy shortly after the release of iOS 11.
 As a result, Apple announced battery replacements would be $29 instead of $79.
 They also announced that iOS 11.3 would show battery health in the Settings > Battery menu and let the user decide if they wanted the previous 30% shutdown behavior or the throttled CPU.